Steinhaus' lattice-point problem for Banach spaces: Examples

 Now, we will see that strictly convex spaces do not exhaust the whole class of Banach spaces satisfying Steinhaus' condition.
-In fact, these two classes differ already in dimension three. \begin{example} There is a norm $\n{\cdot}$ in $\R^3$ such that $(\R^3,\n{\cdot})$ contains $\ell_\infty^2$ isometrically (and hence is not strictly convex), nonetheless it satisfies condition (S).
-We shall briefly describe the idea of how to define such a norm as a Minkowski functional of a certain convex symmetric set $B\subset\R^3$.
-Let us construct the boundary of $B$ starting with putting the square with vertices $(\pm 1,\pm 1,0)$ onto the $xy$-plane, so that we would have a subspace isometric to $\ell_\infty^2$.
-Next, we define the curves on the boundary of $B$ which join the points $(x,1,0)$ and $(0,0,1)$ for every $x\in [-1,1]$.
-We do it in such a way that for all $-1\leq x_1<x_2\leq 1$ the curve corresponding to $x_1$ is more flat at $(x_1,1,0)$ than the one corresponding to $x_2$ is at $(x_2,1,0)$.
+In fact, these two classes differ already in dimension three.
+The following construction will also serve as a~base for the proof of Theorem~B. \begin{example} We {\it claim} that there exists a~norm $\vertiii{\,\cdot\,}$ in $\R^3$ such that $(\R^3,\vertiii{\,\cdot\,})$ contains $\ell_\infty^2$ isometrically (and hence is not strictly convex), nonetheless it satisfies condition (S).
+We are indebted to the referee for suggesting the following example which significantly simplified our original construction.